My writing interests are general, with expertise in science, history, biographies, and “how-to” topics. I have written over sixty books.

 In 1866, during the cleanup of a serious accident at his plant in Germany, he noticed that nitroglycerine—when mixed with absorbing material consisting of diatomaceous earth, a chalk-like sedimentary rock—formed a paste-like mixture that made a more stable explosive.
 No longer would the nitroglycerine explode with the slightest provocation, such as being jostled about, but now the new compound could be handled safely.
 The mixture could be formed into a paste that could be shaped into rods suitable for insertion into drilling holes.
 Nobel called the combination “dynamite,” from the Greek word dynamis, meaning “power,” and sticks of dynamite replaced the dangerous free nitroglycerine as a powerful explosive.
 After a period of experimentation and refinement of his processes, in 1867 he patented dynamite in Sweden, England, and the United States.
 Over the next twenty years he would establish ninety factories in twenty countries.

-Alfred Nobel and the Nobel Prize
+Did Alfred Nobel REALLY Create the Nobel Prize as a PR Stunt?

 Nobel was constantly trying to improve his products in the laboratory, and in 1875 he invented blasting gelatin.
 This improvement was a colloidal solution of nitrocellulose (guncotton) soaked in nitroglycerine.
 It had the properties of being a better explosive than pure nitroglycerine, it was less sensitive to shock, and it was resistant to moisture.
 He called his new invention Extra Dynamite or Gelignite.
 It was put into production in many of his dynamite factories.